Liver: Development

-Organogenesis, the development of the organs, takes place from the third to the eighth week during embryogenesis.
+Organogenesis, the development of the organs, takes place from the third to the eighth week during embryonic development.
 The origins of the liver lie in both the ventral portion of the foregut endoderm (endoderm being one of the three embryonic germ layers) and the constituents of the adjacent septum transversum mesenchyme.
 In the human embryo, the hepatic diverticulum is the tube of endoderm that extends out from the foregut into the surrounding mesenchyme.
 The mesenchyme of septum transversum induces this endoderm to proliferate, to branch, and to form the glandular epithelium of the liver.
 A portion of the hepatic diverticulum (that region closest to the digestive tube) continues to function as the drainage duct of the liver, and a branch from this duct produces the gallbladder.
 Besides signals from the septum transversum mesenchyme, fibroblast growth factor from the developing heart also contributes to hepatic competence, along with retinoic acid emanating from the lateral plate mesoderm.
 The hepatic endodermal cells undergo a morphological transition from columnar to pseudostratified resulting in thickening into the early liver bud.
 Their expansion forms a population of the bipotential hepatoblasts.
 Hepatic stellate cells are derived from mesenchyme.

 After migration of hepatoblasts into the septum transversum mesenchyme, the hepatic architecture begins to be established, with liver sinusoids and bile canaliculi appearing.
 The liver bud separates into the lobes.
 The left umbilical vein becomes the ductus venosus and the right vitelline vein becomes the portal vein.
 The expanding liver bud is colonized by hematopoietic cells.
 The bipotential hepatoblasts begin differentiating into biliary epithelial cells and hepatocytes.
 The biliary epithelial cells differentiate from hepatoblasts around portal veins, first producing a monolayer, and then a bilayer of cuboidal cells.
 In ductal plate, focal dilations emerge at points in the bilayer, become surrounded by portal mesenchyme, and undergo tubulogenesis into intrahepatic bile ducts.
 Hepatoblasts not adjacent to portal veins instead differentiate into hepatocytes and arrange into cords lined by sinusoidal epithelial cells and bile canaliculi.
 Once hepatoblasts are specified into hepatocytes and undergo further expansion, they begin acquiring the functions of a mature hepatocyte, and eventually mature hepatocytes appear as highly polarized epithelial cells with abundant glycogen accumulation.
 In the adult liver, hepatocytes are not equivalent, with position along the portocentrovenular axis within a liver lobule dictating expression of metabolic genes involved in drug metabolism, carbohydrate metabolism, ammonia detoxification, and bile production and secretion.
 WNT/β-catenin has now been identified to be playing a key role in this phenomenon.

 At birth, the liver comprises roughly 4% of body weight and weighs on average about 120 g.
 Over the course of further development, it will increase to 1.4–1.6 kg but will only take up 2.5–3.5% of body weight.

+Hepatosomatic index (HSI) is the ratio of liver weight to body weight.